Carolyn Ainslie, vice president for finance and treasurer

 COST SHARING APPROVAL AND GENERAL GUIDANCE

 The University limits cost sharing to that which is mandated by the sponsor or is necessary for another compelling reason.
-Therefore, all proposed mandatory and voluntary cost-sharing arrangements must be approved by the responsible Chair and/or Dean before the proposal is submitted to ORPA.
+All proposed mandatory cost-sharing must be approved by the responsible Chair, and voluntary committed cost-sharing arrangements must be approved by the Dean for Research before the proposal is submitted to ORPA.

 - The PI should confer with the Chair and/or Dean regarding a cost-share strategy to meet the sponsor’s requirements.